StonedEdge/Retro-Lite-CM4-Dock/README.md

 - Shows battery statistics, including time-to-full, % SoC (WIP)
 - Integrated sleep + wake mode, blanking after 1-min of no user input
 - 3 USB 2.0 ports for peripherals such as a keyboard, USB mouse
-- Writte in C/Python
+- Written in C (Pico) & Python (CM4)
-- Uses a RP2040 Pico microcontroller
+- Uses a RP2040 Pico microcontroller as the brains